 The console can transmit patient temperature and other treatment information to a hospital monitor or EMR data hub.
-It can also copy log files to a USB drive.
-In a future software release, the console will upload log files to a ZOLL data server via Wi-Fi.
+It can also copy log files to a USB drive or upload them to a ZOLL cloud server via Wi-Fi if Wi-Fi is enabled.